zaphosting/docs/docs/dedicated-linux-steamcmd.md

 ## Preparation

-To begin with, connect to your Dedicated Server via SSH.
+To begin with, connect to your VPS/Dedicated Server via SSH.
 Use our [SSH Initial Access](vserver-linux-ssh.md) guide if you need help doing this.

 ## Installing SteamCMD